tfsojon/richinsql-blog/content/post/2021-11-29-concatenating-strings.md

 ---

-There are a number of ways to concatenate strings in SQL server and each will give you a different result, in this post we are going to explore what them methods are and how they are different.
+There are a number of ways to concatenate strings in SQL server and each will give you a different result, in this post we are going to explore what those methods are and how they are different.

 Through this post I am going to use the Hogwarts data that I have used in a previous post to demonstrate.
 This is what the data stored in that table looks like;